baileynoelle1/scRNA-seq-Data-Analysis/README.md

 * SL040
 * SL057

 These datasets each contain data from over 100,000 cells of human glioblastoma tumor core tissue and the matching macroscopically normal cortex tissue.
-These datasets can be downloaded from this link: https://cellxgene.cziscience.com/datasets
+These datasets can be viewed and downloaded from this link: https://cellxgene.cziscience.com/datasets

 ## Workflow Summary